ellisrobertsx/JR-Catering/README.md

 4. Set up the database
 5. Run the application

+## Deployment

+### Heroku Deployment
+The site was deployed to Heroku.
+The steps to deploy are as follows:

+1. Create a new Heroku app:
+   - Log in to Heroku
+   - Click "New" from the dashboard
+   - Select "Create new app"
+   - Enter a unique app name
+   - Choose your region (EU or USA)
+   - Click "Create app"

+2. Set up environment variables:
+   - From your app dashboard, click on "Settings"
+   - Click "Reveal Config Vars"
+   - Add the following config vars:
+     - `SECRET_KEY`: Your secret key
+     - `DATABASE_URL`: Your database URL
+     - `CLOUDINARY_URL`: Your Cloudinary URL (if using Cloudinary)
+     - `PORT`: 8000

+3. Prepare the application:
+   - In your GitHub repository, create a `requirements.txt`:
+     ```
+     pip freeze > requirements.txt
+     ```
+   - Create a `Procfile` in the root directory:
+     ```
+     web: gunicorn app:app
+     ```

+4. Connect to GitHub:
+   - Go to the "Deploy" tab in your Heroku dashboard
+   - Select "GitHub" as the deployment method
+   - Connect to your GitHub repository
+   - Choose the branch you want to deploy

+5. Deploy:
+   - Choose "Enable Automatic Deploys" for automatic deployment when you push to GitHub
+   - Click "Deploy Branch" for manual deployment

 ## Usage
 ### User Features
 - Register for an account or log in